 In the event that our Class A Common Stock is not eligible for quotation on another market or exchange, trading of our Class A Common Stock could be conducted in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
 In such event, it could become more difficult to dispose of, or obtain accurate price quotations for, our Class A Common Stock, and the price of our Class A Common Stock could decline further.
-In addition, it may be difficult for us to raise funds to pay interest and principal on the Bonds.
+In addition, it may be difficult for us to raise additional capital if we are not listed on a major exchange, which may make it difficult for us to raise funds to pay interest and principal on the Bonds.